cl-fontana/abcd-docs/docs/source/startup.rst

-.. _startup:
+.. _ch-startup:

 =======================
 Starting up an instance
 =======================

 The `startup directory <https://github.com/ec-jrc/abcd/tree/main/startup>`_ contains some example scripts for starting up an ABCD instance.
-It is also possible to run an ABCD instance at the startup of the computer (see: :ref:`service`).
+It is also possible to run an ABCD instance at the startup of the computer (see: :numref:`service`).
 New users are suggested to start with `startup_example_replay.sh <https://github.com/ec-jrc/abcd/blob/main/startup/startup_example_replay.sh>`_, so they can see a working system with the example data.

 .. warning::